bloominstituteoftechnology/web-module-challenge-css-layouts/README.md

 # Responsive-Design

-In this module challenge you will continue working on your porfolio website to make it compatible for different browswer widths.
+In this module challenge you will continue working on your portfolio website to make it compatible for different browser widths.

 ## User Interface and Git